dukeweezo/MDP/README.md

 - UI in tkinter with text output indicating status of monitor.
 - Emailing to an address (currently only gmail) when a keyword is found.
 - Settings saved in "settings.txt", providing a non-technical, easily editable format.

-### Misc. code standards:
-- Max column: 119.
-- Private class variables preceded with _.
-- Other private variables not distinguished.
-- Constants are caps.
-- "globs" only modified in monitorapp (using appropriate function).
-- "globs" accessed anywhere.
-- "if not globs.monitor_finished:" used in each non-GUI loop to keep responsiveness to exiting the program; the alternatives seem unnecessarily complicated.

 ### Modules:
 - monitorapp.py: main loop, tkinter UI, methods for handling pool.py worker web-scraping events.